Turbo (comics): Other versions

-House of M

-An alternate universe variant of Michiko "Mickey" Musashi appears in House of M: Avengers as a member of the Wolfpack.
+An alternate universe version of Mickey Musashi / Turbo appears in House of M: Avengers as a member of the Wolfpack.

 In other media

 The Michiko Musashi incarnation of Turbo appears in the Moon Girl and Devil Dinosaur episode "Family Matters", voiced by Erika Ishii.
 This version got her costume from a yard sale after trying to find something to cosplay as.
 Upon realizing that the suit had powers, she decided to become a superhero, though she became estranged from her mother and gained an arch-enemy in Silvermane.